($1,697) Cost to ship a car from Billings, MT to Burlington, VT

 Factors affecting Billings to Burlington car shipping costs

-When transporting your vehicle from Billings to Burlington, these factors will influence the cost:
+When you’re arranging vehicle transport from Billings to Burlington, keep these cost factors in mind:

 Transport method